 Ahh, but that’s not all!

 Crashing through brush, breaking sticks, scattering the rocks under your feet – those are ALL signals that a predator is approaching.
 I don’t know how many times I’ve been slowly making my way towards an animal just to have an unnoticed stick torpedo entire thing.
 A good approach really can pay off…

-Also, if you’re shooting from a tripod like I do, be VERY away of where your tripod legs are as you move.
+Also, if you’re shooting from a tripod like I do, be VERY aware of where your tripod legs are as you move.
 It’s incredibly easy to snag a leg on a brittle branch and send an animal racing off.

 #5 – Read the animal.